sinCodes11/OpenCyb3r/README.md

 ---

+## Password Analyzer Builder
+Make your own password analyzer with this web tool.
+Try the Password Analyzer Builder.

+Tweak the parameters to test and score passwords the way you choose!

+---

 ## Join the Community
 Have questions or need help?
 Join our growing community by engaging in the repository's discussions or opening an issue to ask for assistance.
 We welcome contributors of all experience levels.